splunk/public-o11y-docs/gdi/opentelemetry/components/splunk-hec-receiver.rst

 Authorize HTTP requests
 -----------------------------

-Use the following extensions to modify how the receiver handles HTTP server requests:
+The following extensions can be declared in the collector service and pipelines to extend the behavior of the receiver to add client extension.

 * [Basic authentication](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/basicauthextension)
 * [Bearer Token authentication](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/bearertokenauthextension)